Maia-Everett/lintian.eu/_posts/2024-09-21-warcraft-retrospective-36.md

 ![A Symphony of Frost and Flame](/assets/wr/new_lich_king.jpg)
 {% endfigure %}

 Now the Lich King is freed from his prison and has a powerful body.
 Is he Arthas?
 Is he Ner'zhul?
 A fusion of both?
-We're welcome to speculate before World of Warcraft tells us for sure!
+We're welcome to speculate before World of Warcraft tells us for sure.

-The end.
-For now.
+For now, this is the end.

 ## Overall Thoughts

 Legacy of the Damned is a campaign about evil versus evil (and versus evil).
 It focuses on two villain protagonists who both achieve their goal and do a lot of harm in the process.
 Whereas the original Warcraft 3 had a [bittersweet ending](https://tvtropes.org/pmwiki/pmwiki.php/Main/BittersweetEnding) (the Legion invasion was stopped, but at a great cost), The Frozen Throne has an outright [downer ending](https://tvtropes.org/pmwiki/pmwiki.php/Main/DownerEnding) Bad things happen to good people, the Lich King's opposition is soundly beaten, and the Lich King himself, in Arthas's body, is now stronger than ever.
-Whether his Arthas or Ner'zhul, his renewed reign is going to bide ill for Azeroth.
+Whether he's Arthas or Ner'zhul, his renewed reign is going to bide ill for Azeroth.

 Narratively, The Frozen Throne is set up as a conflict between Illidan and Arthas.
 Both of them were very popular characters when Warcraft 3 was released, and their popularity hasn't faded even now, twenty-two years later --- which means that the Blizzard of old did something right when setting them up.
 I think it helps that they're both villains with cool designs, expressive personalities, and proactivity, taking matters into their hands and paving the way for their victories instead of [sitting on their thrones](https://tvtropes.org/pmwiki/pmwiki.php/Main/OrcusOnHisThrone) waiting to be defeated.